pbosler/lpm-v2/README.md

 	All LPM objects are deleted and all memory used by the driver is freed.

-Within the `contains` section of a driver program, users may insert functions relevant to their application.  @n In most cases, these functions must conform to the interfaces defined in @ref NumberKinds and @ref Refinement .
-Additionally, since different applications will require different input, each driver requires its own version of the `ReadNamelistFile` subroutine.
+Within the `contains` section of a driver program, users may insert functions relevant to their application.  @n In most cases, these functions must conform to the interfaces defined in @ref NumberKinds and @ref Refinement . @n Additionally, since different applications will require different input, each driver requires its own version of the `ReadNamelistFile` subroutine.